liferay/liferay-central-test-2/modules/sdk/gradle-plugins-service-builder/README.markdown

 The Service Builder plugin automatically applies the [`java`](https://docs.gradle.org/current/userguide/java_plugin.html) plugin.

-The plugin automatically resolves the Liferay Service Builder library as a dependency, therefore, you have to configure a repository hosting the library and its transitive dependencies.
-One repository that hosts them all is the Liferay CDN:
+Since the plugin automatically resolves the Liferay Service Builder library as a dependency, you have to configure a repository that hosts the library and its transitive dependencies.
+The Liferay CDN repository hosts them all:

 ```gradle
 repositories {